What do you get when you combine an outrigger-style rowing machine and German engineering?

 The footplates allow the users’ feet to pivot naturally during their rowing motion.
-The footplates pull forward from the seat track or “telescopes” out to adjust to your leg length. ( See how to use in the video above )
+The footplates pull forward from the seat track or “telescopes” out to adjust to your leg length. (see how to use in the video below)

-The footplates are the feature users commented/ complained about the most.
-Users complained they are flimsy, the foot straps are too big, and they and move around while you’re rowing.
+The footplates are the feature users commented/complained about the most.
+Users complained they are flimsy, the foot straps are too big, and they move around while you’re rowing.

 Although the footplates may be a nuisance for some, users have found many ways to get around the issue such as not using the foot straps while rowing or using bungee cords instead of the provided foot straps to secure your feet.